The Simpsons Wrestling: Gameplay

 The Simpsons Wrestling is loosely based on professional wrestling games, but more closely resembles a beat-'em up.
 The game can be played in two modes: a tournament style single-player game or a grudge match where two players can interact.
 The matches take place in ten different detailed 3D locations from Springfield, such as the Simpsons' house, the Springfield Nuclear Power Plant, the Kwik-E-Mart, and Moe's Tavern.
 Letters float around in the wrestling ring, and if a wrestler collects enough of them, they can taunt and temporarily become invincible.
 A round ends when one wrestler pins their opponent for a three count.
-Two rounds are needed to win a match.
+Two rounds are needed to win a match, except for fights against Ned Flanders who heals at the end of both rounds, causing them to take 4 instead of 2.

 Each time a successful attack is performed on a player, their health meter depletes.
 Players with low health stay stunned for longer when knocked down.
 A player can increase their health by picking up food items that randomly appear in the ring.
 Running and attacks drain stamina.
 If a player does not have enough stamina to perform a certain move, it becomes unavailable until they recover.
 Stamina is regained through not pressing the actions buttons or picking up certain items.
 Attacks which require more stamina are generally more effective.
 The stun meter only appears when the opponent is knocked down.
 It depletes gradually, but the stunned player cannot move until the Stun meter is completely drained.
 A player can reduce the stun meter faster by pressing the action buttons, or by receiving certain attacks.
 If a player is low on health, the stun meter will normally be higher, making pin attempts harder to resist.
 Once a player's health is completely depleted, it will only take one hit to stun them.
 Certain attacks to a stunned opponent will actually reset the stun meter.

 During matches, wrestlers have a health meter that drains as they perform special moves, and gradually refills when they are not attacking.
 Different moves use up different amounts of energy, and certain characters can win any match by repeatedly using a particularly damaging move that does not require much energy.
 Several different power-ups are also available in the game, including a donut that increases speed, bowling pins that can be used as clubs, and bubble gum that slows players down.

 In addition to health items, the letters A, U, N, and T appear randomly in the ring.
 If either player collects enough to spell the word "TAUNT", they can then perform a taunt.
 The taunt will completely drain the opponent's stamina, making them unable to attack for a limited time.

 Various characters make cameos as background images.
 Each character executes their own exclusive moves and gestures.